Corbin Carroll Preview, Player Props: Diamondbacks vs. White Sox

-Corbin Carroll -- hitting .364 in his past 10 games -- will be in action for the Arizona Diamondbacks against the Chicago White Sox, with Touki Toussaint on the hill, on September 27 at 2:10 PM ET.
+On Thursday, Corbin Carroll (hitting .364 in his past 10 games) and the Arizona Diamondbacks face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the White Sox.
+In his previous appearance, he went 1-for-4 with a double and two RBI against the White Sox.

 Sportsbook Promo Codes